Find out about being 'active', trading and non-trading, and being dormant if you’re a new or existing company or organisation.

 In some circumstances, HMRC would not consider your company or organisation active for Corporation Tax purposes.
 In this case, your company or organisation is ‘dormant’, for example not active or not trading.

-HMRC may also deem your unincorporated organisation, such as a members’ club, dormant for Corporation Tax purposes if it is active or trading but it’s due to pay Corporation Tax of less than £100 for an accounting period.
+HMRC may also class your unincorporated organisation, such as a members’ club, dormant for Corporation Tax purposes if it is active or trading but it’s due to pay Corporation Tax of less than £100 for an accounting period.

 What is active for Corporation Tax purposes